 New Concepts Are Introduced in Simple Terms.
-Since this text is designed for the first course in statics, new concepts are presented in simple terms and every step is explained in detail.
-On the other hand, by discussing the broader aspects of the problems considered, and by stressing methods of general applicability, a definite maturity of approach is achieved.
-For example, the concepts of partial constraints and statical indeterminacy are introduced early and are used throughout.
+New concepts are presented in simple terms and every step is explained in detail.
+On the other hand, by discussing the broader aspects of the problems considered, and by stressing methods of general applicability, a definite maturity of approach has been achieved.
+For example, the concept of potential energy is discussed in the general case of a conservative force.
+Also, the study of the plane motion of rigid bodies is designed to lead naturally to the study of their general motion in space.
+This is true in kinematics as well as in kinetics, where the principle of equivalence of external and effective forces is applied directly to the analysis of plane motion, thus facilitating the transition to the study of three-dimensional motion.

 Fundamental Principles Are Placed in the Context of Simple Applications.
 The fact that mechanics is essentially a deductive science based on a few fundamental principles is stressed.
 Derivations have been presented in their logical sequence and with all the rigor warranted at this level.
-However, the learning process being largely inductive, simple applications are considered first.
+However, the learning process is largely inductive, and simple applications are considered first.
 For example:

 - The statics of particles precedes the statics of rigid bodies, and problems involving internal forces are postponed until Chap.
 6. - In Chap.
-4, equilibrium problems involving only coplanar forces are considered first and solved by ordinary algebra, while problems involving three-dimensional forces and requiring the full use of vector algebra are discussed in the second part of the chapter.
+4, equilibrium problems involving only coplanar forces are considered first and solved by ordinary algebra, while problems involving three-dimensional forces and requiring the full use of vector algebra are discussed in the second part of the chapter. - The kinematics of particles (Chap.
+11) precedes the kinematics of rigid bodies (Chap.
+15). - The fundamental principles of the kinetics of rigid bodies are first applied to the solution of two-dimensional problems (Chaps.
+16 and 17), which can be more easily visualized by the student, while three-dimensional problems are postponed until Chap.
+18.